instantlinux/docker-tools/images/weewx/README.md

 | WEEK_START | 6 | day of week to start weekly data (0 = Mon) |
 | WX_USER | weewx | run-as username |
 | XTIDE_LOCATION | unset | xtide setting, see [index](http://tides.mobilegeographics.com/) |

+You can volume-mount a different skin to a subdirectory of /home/weewx/skins if you prefer one that isn't already included.

 ### Secrets